 APIENC is powered by queer and trans Asian and Pacific Islander people.
 We are led primarily by young, trans and non-binary folks, for the entire QTAPI community.
 Our work is powered by volunteer members who directly understand how our lives have been shaped by different oppressions and legacies of resistance.
 Programs are led by leaders in volunteer committees, strategy is created by our Core Committee, and staff help to guide and facilitate our collective learning.

-Sammie is an enthusiastic, queer, non-binary Pilipinx organizer passionate about supporting people in reclaiming their inherent power and dignity.
+Sammie is an enthusiastic, queer, non-binary Pilipinx organizer and death doula passionate about supporting people in reclaiming their inherent power and dignity.
 Their political journey started with witnessing xenophobia against their family, fighting budget cuts in public schools, and learning about trans Pilipinos fighting colonization.
 It’s from these knowledges that Sammie has worked to trained hundreds of young, trans, queer, Asian people to lead from values of abundance and interdependence.
 Originally starting at APIENC as a Summer Organizer, Sammie has served as the Program Assistant, Community Organizer, and now Director.
 Their current role of Director involves supporting all those at APIENC, ensuring the organization stays a stable one rooted in abundance, and uplifting the next generation of organizers through APIENC’s Leadership Development program.
-Outside of their organizing work, Sammie enjoys spending time with friends, telling stories, making song parodies, and lifting weights.
+Sammie has served as a fellow for the Trans Justice Funding Project, was honored by the Mario Savio Young Activist Award, and sits on the board of Movement Generation: Justice & Ecology Project.
+Outside of their organizing work, Sammie enjoys looking at community archives, telling stories, making song parodies, and lifting weights.
 They believe that anything can be turned into a chant and brought onto the streets (literally and emotionally).

 Jasmin Hoo, Community Organizer